The effect of demagnetization on the susceptibility of single-domain particles and assemblies

-It is a well-known text book result that the effective susceptibility, $\chi_{\textrm{p,eff}}$, of a (multi-domain) particle is given as where $N$ is the demagnetisation factor of the particle along the applied field direction and $\chi_p$ is the intrinsic susceptibility of the particle.
-The effective susceptibility for magnetically soft materials is therefore at most 1/$N$, or 3 in case of magnetic spheres where $N=1/3$.
-Consequently, large effective susceptibilities can only be achieved with particles elongated and aligned along the applied field direction.
-Eq. \eqref{eq:1} is derived implicitly for multi-domain magnets.
-We question whether it holds for single-domain particles: as these are always magnetically saturated their susceptibility may not be limited by demagnetization effects in the same way.
-Along these lines, Skomski et al. (2010) \cite{Skomski2010a} found unusual demagnetization effects in magnetization processes of nanoscale spheres (due to coherent magnetization rotation), but did not explore it further.
+Equation \eqref{eq:1} is derived implicitly for multi-domain magnets.
+One may wonder whether Eq. \eqref{eq:1} holds also for single-domain particles.
+As these are always magnetically saturated, their susceptibility may not be limited by demagnetization effects in the same way.
+Along these lines, Skomski et al. (2010) \cite{Skomski2010a} found unusual demagnetization effects in the magnetization processes of nano-scale spheres (due to coherent magnetization rotation), but did not explore it further.

-For ensembles of magnetic particles, the demagnetization correction is more complex due to the combined contributions from the shape of the individual particles, their interactions, and the shape of the sample {\cite{breit1923a,bleaney1941a,Skomski2007,bjoerk2013a,kin2016a,Sanchez2017,mccann2022a}.
-For systems of spherical (multi-domain) particles, a global demagnetisation factor that depends on particle volume fraction, $f$, and on the demagnetisation factors of both spherical particles $N=1/3$ and sample shape $N_s$, has been proposed \cite{breit1923a,bleaney1941a,Skomski2007,bjoerk2013a,Sanchez2017,mccann2022a}
+For ensembles of magnetic particles, the demagnetization correction is anticipated to be more complex due to the combined contributions from the shape of the individual particles and that of the sample \cite{breit1923a,bleaney1941a,Skomski2007,bjoerk2013a,kin2016a,Sanchez2017,mccann2022a}.
+A global demagnetization factor that depends on the particle volume fraction, $f$, and the demagnetization factors of both spherical particles $N=1/3$ and sample shape $N_s$, has been proposed \cite{breit1923a,bleaney1941a,Skomski2007,bjoerk2013a,Sanchez2017,mccann2022a}